patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## the hardware
 It is nothing more than an esp device like nodemcu, wemos or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.
-The zigbeemodule should be flashed with a firmware that can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.
-Here you can find much more information on this project.
+The zigbeemodule should be flashed with a firmware that is developped by kadsol : [25xx_firmware](https://github.com/Koenkk/zigbee2mqtt/files/10193677/discord-09-12-2022.zip).
+The firmware is also available [here](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/blob/main/cc25xx_firmware.zip).
+Much more info as to the development of this software can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.
-The most recent link to a lua implementation (including firmware) by kadszol : [25xx_firmware](https://github.com/Koenkk/zigbee2mqtt/files/10193677/discord-09-12-2022.zip)

 For info on how to build and use it, please see the <a href='https://github.com/patience4711/read-APSystems-YC600-QS1-DS3/wiki'>WIKI</a>